When my son was six years old, I planned a baseball trip to Florida to see Spring Training.

 Being Sold Or Being Served?

 We flew through lines over those two days.
-The MaxPass was precisely what she said it was and I felt the value every time we walked past a long line, directly into an attraction.
+The MaxPass worked as advertised, and I felt the value every time we walked past a long line, directly into an attraction.

-The weather was perfect for a water park on Friday, and we spent four hours at “Blizzard Beach” riding water slides with no lines before heading straight to the baseball game.
+The weather was perfect for a water park on Friday.
+We spent four hours at “Blizzard Beach” riding water slides with no lines before heading straight to the baseball game.

-My son loved Animal Kingdom.
-We woke up every morning and looked off the porch to see giraffes, zebras, and other zoo animals.
+My son loved the Animal Kingdom.
+We woke up every morning and looked off our balcony to see giraffes, zebras, and other zoo animals.
 Staying at a Disney hotel also gave us access to the bus system, which we used at night to go to Disney Springs for dinner.

 With limited time to check out what Disney had to offer and massive crowds, the extra cost was worth it.
 We got value out of every upsell.

 Had I just purchased two passes online, I would have saved money.
-But, how much fun would we have missed out on?
+But, how much fun would we have missed?

 What The Best Salespeople Know